Program Manager: Darlene Catton

 USA – Heartsent Adoptions, Inc. (HAI)

-This program is currently accepting new applications and is open to applicants residing in Ontario.
+This program is currently accepting new applications and is open to applicants residing in all provinces except Quebec.

 - The Children’s Bridge, as an adoption facilitating agency, is working in partnership with Heartsent Adoptions, Inc. (HAI) which is based in Orinda, California.
 HAI works with other local agencies in other states and applicant(s) will have an opportunity to choose one of the supervised agencies in other states.

 - The child’s ethnic background is varied depending on which local agency/state your profile will be presented.